 Each stock assessment includes a description of the stock's geographic range, a minimum population estimate, current population trends, current and maximum net productivity rates, optimum sustainable population levels and allowable removal levels, and estimates of annual human-caused mortality and serious injury through interactions with commercial fisheries and subsistence hunters.
-Under the new regime, these data will be used to evaluate the progress of each fishery towards achieving the MMPA's goal of zero mortality and serious injury of marine mammals.
+Under the new regime, these data will be used to evaluate the progress of each fishery towards achieving the MMPA's goal of zero fishery-related mortality and serious injury of marine mammals.

 This is a working document.
-This document represents the second revision since the original development of the stock assessment reports in 1995 (Small and DeMaster 1995).
-Although the previous stock assessment reports were labeled "1996", they were not published until 1997 (Hill et al. 1997).
-To make the title more consistent with the planned publication date, we are calling this the "1998" stock assessment reports.
+This document represents the third revision since the original development of the stock assessment reports in 1995 (Small and DeMaster 1995).
+The first and second revisions were labeled the 1996 (Hill et al. 1997) and 1998 (Hill and DeMaster 1998) stock assessment reports, respectively.
 Each stock assessment report is designed to stand alone and will be updated as new information becomes available.
-The MMPA requires stock assessment reports to be revised annually for stocks designated as strategic, annually for stocks where there are significant new information available, and at least once every 3 years for all other stocks.
-The stock assessments revised for the 1998 document include all strategic stocks (Steller sea lions, northern fur seals, Cook Inlet beluga whales, sperm whales, humpback whales, fin whales, right whales, and bowhead whales), harbor seals, and killer whales.
+The MMPA requires stock assessment reports to be reviewed annually for stocks designated as strategic, annually for stocks where there are significant new information available, and at least once every 3 years for all other stocks.
+New information for all strategic stocks (Steller sea lions, northern fur seals, Cook Inlet beluga whales, sperm whales, humpback whales, fin whales, right whales, and bowhead whales), beaked whales, transient killer whales, and beluga whales were reviewed in late 1998.
+This review led to the revision of the following stock assessments for the 1999 document: Steller sea lions (2 stocks), beluga whales (5 stocks), humpback whales (2 stocks) and beaked whales (3 stocks).
 The stock assessment reports for all stocks, however, have been included in this document for completeness.
 Those sections of each stock assessment report containing significant changes are listed in Appendix Table 1.
+In addition, the assessment for the eastern North Pacific Transient killer whale stock was revised and moved to the Pacific Region document (see Barlow et al. 1999).
 The authors solicit any new information or comments which would improve future stock assessment reports.